madskristensen/ExtensibilityTools/README.md

 ---------------------------------------

-An extension built for and by Visual Studio extension writers.
+An extension built for and by Visual Studio extension authors.

 See the [changelog](CHANGELOG.MD) for changes and roadmap.